JoBlob/teams/README.md

 I wanted to make something more reusable for the actions but i ended up going with the simple/safe option instead as too not lose too much time

-I didn't get to play with routers very much so i had to learn how to use them from scratch
+My router and test skills are rusty so re-learned how to use them from scratch

 with a production app, i would've gotten assistance from someone more experienced than me on that issue